DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 Configuring Motor Boards
 =========================

-If your board is not in the list of supported motor board types, or if you need to make changes or have more information about how motor boards are configured in DCC++ EX, see:
+If your board is not in the list of supported motor board types, or if you need to make changes or have more information about how motor boards are configured in |EX-CS|, see:

 :doc:`Motor Board Configuration Guide </ex-commandstation/advanced-setup/motor-board-config>`